 We recognize that developing countries generally have relatively low per-capita energy use but high rates of emissions growth, reflecting growing economies.
 The CO2 model uses a science-based approach that allows for growth in developing countries, to derive CO2 reduction targets for light-duty vehicles consistent with a 450 ppm CO2 stabilization pathway.

 Ford has studied multiple scenarios in which the auto industry and the energy industry work together to reduce overall well-to-wheels CO2 emissions from the light-duty transportation sector.
-These joint strategy scenarios (see figure below) allow us to develop a least-cost vehicle technology roadmap.
+These joint strategy scenarios (see Figure 1 below) allow us to develop a least-cost vehicle technology roadmap.
 For the carbon footprint of fuels, we rely on the well-to-tank CO2 emissions for different alternative fuels estimated by different region-based models, including the Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation (GREET) model for North America, and the EUCAR/JRC/CONCAWE analysis for Europe.

 In the long run, the roles of consumers, governments and fuel availability will be pivotal in dictating actual CO2 emission reductions, and Ford continues to take them into consideration in fine-tuning a truly viable and sustainable CO2 stabilization pathway.